-LLB (Hons), FInstD
+LLB (Hons), LLD (honoris causa), FInstD

 Director since 2012.
-Mr Ricketts is a commercial lawyer, having been a partner at Russell McVeagh, Solicitors for over 25 years.
+Mr Ricketts is a commercial lawyer, having been a partner of a major New Zealand law firm for over 25 years.
 He has extensive experience in New Zealand and Australia.

-He is also a non-executive director of Suncorp Group Limited, the ultimate parent company of Vero Liability Insurance Limited, and a director of a number of other companies.
-He is chairman of Vero Insurance New Zealand Limited, Asteron Life Limited, The Todd Corporation Limited and Heartland Bank Limited.
+He is also a non-executive Director of Suncorp Group Limited, the ultimate parent company of Vero Liability Insurance Limited, and a Director of a number of other companies.
+He is also the Chairman of Vero Insurance New Zealand Limited and Asteron Life Limited